lPen88/tesi/tesi.md

 Plan de Tecnologías del Lenguaje (PlanTL) is a government-owned Spanish company which has developed several models with different intended purposes, all unrelated to FARM-TECH: 8 of their models have been retrieved since their hugging-face page contains the abbreviation "PlanTL", where "Plant" was one of the searched terms.
 * Anominization Core LG, whose purpose is to detect personal information contained in plain-text documents written in Spanish and Catalan.
 It is developed to work in conjunction with the Anonymization Pipeline [], which will either remove or randomise the detected infromation from the documents.
 *  Biomedical-clinical language model for Spanish, these are a group of models trained with the purpose of performing fill-mask tasks on medical documents written in Spanish.
 They differ in their underlying architectures; they will not be described in more detail as they are not relevant to this work.
-*  RoBERTa base trained with Spanish Legal Domain Corpora, similar to the above model but the target documents are of legal documents.
+*  RoBERTa base trained with Spanish Legal Domain Corpora, similar to the above model but the target documents are of legal nature.
 * roberta-base-es-wikicat-es, is a model trained with the purpose of classifying documents written in Spanish.

 All of these model has been deemed not relevant since their intended purposes are outside of FARM-TECH's scope.

-## 3.3

-## 3.4 Others
+## 3.3 Others

 All the remaining models have been discarded for providing little to no documentation:
 * muhammad-atif-ali/fine_tuned_vit_plant_disease
 * textattack/roberta-base-rotten-tomatoes
 * textattack/bert-base-uncased-rotten-tomatoes
+* Diginsa/Plant-Disease-Detection-Project
 * hyrinmansoor/text2frappe-s2-flan-field
 * KevinCha/dinov2-vit-large-remote-sensing
 * kuleshov-group/PlantCAD2-Large-l48-d1536